Frequently Asked QuestionsEverything you wanted to know about our tours

 How much will we eat?

 Slovaks are known as a hospitable nation and you can see that on our food tours!
 If you enjoy Slovak food, you may be sure that a tour makes for more than a full meal with a dessert.
-In case of Traditional Food Tour, we advise skipping lunch as you won’t be able to try everything as approx. 17 food and drink tastings will be served.
+In case of Traditional Food Tour, we advise skipping lunch as you won’t be able to try everything as many food and drink tastings will be served.
 However, it’s a good idea to eat breakfast.
 If you decide to join Sweet Tooth Tour, we suggest no lunch plans after the tour.
 (You’ll see yourself – so far only cancellations have been made:))

 Who chooses the places where we eat?